-Race Emergency Medicine Courses
+Race Emergency Medicine Course

-Medical Directors of Label Road Races will be required to participate in at least one Race Emergency Medicine Course (or other World Athletics recognised educational activity) every 3 years, as part of their continuing medical education.
+*Medical Directors of Label Road Races will be required to participate in at least one Race Emergency Medicine Course every three years as part of their continuing medical education.
+Race organizers will be required to include the name of the medical director who holds participation certificate(s) when applying for a World Athletics Label.

 Following the conclusion of the course, the participant will be able to:

-10. Implement steps for temperature monitoring and/or warming for hypothermic athletes.
+• Implement steps for temperature monitoring and/or warming for hypothermic athletes.

 REMC STEPS